NYS Science, Technology, Engineering, and Mathematics (STEM) Incentive Program FAQs

 - Yes.
 If you have not selected your college yet, you can still apply.
 Indicate on your application a possible college you are likely to attend.
-If you ultimately enroll at a different two-year or four-year degree granting college than that identified on your application, you may still receive the award provided you have enrolled in an approved program of study.
+If you ultimately enroll at a different SUNY or CUNY college or university than that identified on your application, you may still receive the award provided you have enrolled in an approved program of study.

 - How do I apply for a STEM award?

 - To apply, students must first complete the online Web Application, and print, sign and return the Web Application Confirmation Page to HESC.
 In addition, applicants must submit the FAFSA and the NYS Student Aid Payment Application.
 Applicants must also submit a copy of their most recent high school transcript to document their grade point average, and have a school official complete a High School Verification Form which identifies they are in the top 10 percent of their high school graduating class.